MishraSrajal/Digital-Marketing-Project/README.md

-📊 Digital Marketing Project
-AI-Driven Humour in Advertising — A Bibliometric Analysis
+##📊 AI-Driven Humour in Advertising
+#A Bibliometric Analysis Using Scopus, R (Bibliometrix), and VOSviewer

-This project analyzes how humour in advertising has evolved with the rise of Artificial Intelligence (AI).
-Using bibliometric analysis on 94 Scopus-indexed papers, the study identifies research trends, influential authors, journals, keywords, and thematic clusters.
+This project investigates how humour in advertising is evolving in the era of Artificial Intelligence (AI).
+Using 94 Scopus-indexed publications, the study analyses global research trends, thematic clusters, author networks, and keyword patterns to understand how humour functions within modern AI-enabled marketing environments.

+🚀 Overview

+Humour has always been a powerful advertising strategy, improving brand recall, emotional engagement, and consumer attitudes.
+With the rise of AI-driven content creation, humour is now being automated, personalised, and analysed at scale.

+This project performs a bibliometric analysis to uncover how researchers across the world are studying this shift, combining:

+Marketing

+Consumer psychology

+Artificial intelligence

+Digital communication

+The result is a comprehensive map of the research landscape from 1998 to 2025.

-📁 Dataset
+📁 Dataset Summary

-Source: Scopus database
+Database Used: Scopus

-Export format: BibTeX / RIS
+Initial Records: 184

-Final dataset: 94 documents after screening
+Final Data After Screening: 94

+Time Span: 1998–2025

+Formats Used: BibTeX, CSV

+Screening followed the PRISMA approach (title/abstract screening → eligibility → inclusion).

-🛠 Tools Used
+🛠 Tools & Technology
 Tool	Purpose
-R — Bibliometrix / Biblioshiny	Trend analysis, keyword analysis, authorship patterns VOSviewer	Network maps, clusters, citation visualisation Excel / CSV	Cleaning and preprocessing
+R — Bibliometrix / Biblioshiny	Data cleaning, keyword co-occurrence, source analysis, author mapping VOSviewer	Network visualisation (co-citation, co-authorship, bibliographic coupling) Excel / CSV	Basic preprocessing and formatting
 📈 Key Findings
-📌 1.
-Publication Trend
+1️⃣ Publication Trends

-Very few studies from 1998–2010
+Very limited research from 1998–2010

-Sharp rise after 2016

-Highest output in 2024, linked to the growth of AI tools in advertising

-📌 2.
-Most Influential Journals
+Research began rising from 2016, driven by digital marketing and AI

+Peak research output in 2024

+Indicates growing interest in AI-generated humour, personalised ads, and digital engagement

+2️⃣ Core Journals (Bradford Analysis)

+Zone 1 – Core Sources

 Journal of Advertising